-Fisheries ministers risk damaging our natural resources beyond repair by consistently setting fishing limits above scientific advice.
-This is our third year running a series of briefings to identify which member states are standing in the way of more fish, more profits, and more jobs for European citizens.
+Fisheries ministers are risking the sustainability of fish stocks by consistently setting fishing limits above scientific advice.
+This is our fifth year running a series of briefings to identify which Member States are standing in the way of more fish, more profits, and more jobs for European citizens.

-Our historical analysis of agreed TACs for all EU waters between 2001 and 2016 shows that, on average, 7 out of every 10 TACs were set above scientific advice.
-Whilst the percentage by which TACs were set above advice declined throughout this period (from 42% to 12%), the proportion of TACs set above advice did not.
+Our historical analysis of agreed TACs for EU waters between 2001 and 2018 shows that, on average, two-thirds of TACs were set above scientific advice.
+While the percentage by which TACs were set above advice declined throughout this period (from 42% to 8% in all EU waters), the proportion of TACs set above advice did not.

 Download technical appendix